 The departments of Theatre Arts and Communication Studies at San José State University are delighted to host “The Immigrant Experience in California through Literature and Theatre,” a National Endowment for the Humanities Summer Institute for School Teachers.
-The institute will be held in San José, California from July 13-27, 2014.
+The institute is held in San José, California.

-The institute will examine how the experience of transnational immigration has been represented through literary and theatrical texts.
+The institute examines how the experience of transnational immigration has been represented through literary and theatrical texts.
 Institute faculty are nationally and internationally renowned for their scholarship and artistic work at the intersection of immigration and the literary or theatrical arts.